connectedcars/node-object-validator/README.md

 Common options:

-* optimized: Create optimized function and use this for validation (default: true)
+* optimize: Create optimized function and use this for validation (default: true)
-* required: Is this validator required (default: true)
-* nullable: Allow value to be null (default: false)
 * earlyFail: Return on first error (default: false)

 # How to use